russss/barclayscrape/README.md

 * `get_ofx.js` uses the export function to fetch an .ofx file for each of your bank accounts (assuming there are transactions available) into the current directory.
+* `get_combined_ofx.js` fetches a combined .ofx file of all available transactions for all accounts into `all.ofx` in the current directory.
 * `export_csv.js` parses HTML statements into a CSV file for each of your bank accounts and saves them into the `export` directory.